reahl/reahl/reahl-doc/doc/features/tabbedpanel.rst

    .. figure:: ../_build/screenshots/tabbedpanel1.png
       :align: center
       :width: 70%
+      :alt: A screenshot of a tabbed panel, open at one tab.

 Should a user click on a different tab, different contents are displayed:

    .. figure:: ../_build/screenshots/tabbedpanel2.png
       :align: center
       :width: 70%
+      :alt: A screenshot of a tabbed panel, open at a different tab.

 Here is the complete Reahl web application which produces the TabbedPanel in the figure above (notice the MyTabbedPanel class):